TUDelftGeodesy/ubxlogger/README.md

 U-blox ZED-F9P GNSS logging scripts for OpenWrt and Single Board Computers.

+**The current version, `1.0-alpha`, is under active development, intended only for internal testing, and the information displayed in the documentation may not always be up to date.
+The next stable release is planned for mid October 2024.**

 ## What is UbxLogger?

 `UbxLogger` is a suite of shell scripts and executables for logging data from a U-blox